-2. Take a moment or two before the termination to physically list the actual strengths and weaknesses of this employee; if they are not a people person but a real hard worker perhaps they would do better in an office setting.
+2. Before the termination physically list the actual strengths and weaknesses of this employee; if they are not a people person but a real hard worker perhaps they would do better in an office setting.
 If they are quieter but amazingly fast at a cash wrap, perhaps they would succeed better as a cashier in big box or at the local grocer.
 (If you haven’t found any strengths in this employee then possibly you have not worked with them enough one-on-one to be taking this drastic step).

-3. Take their strengths list and find three possible employment opportunities they could pursue on craigslist or on the want ads.
+3. Take their strengths list and find three possible employment opportunities they could pursue on career builder, monster jobs, or indeed.

 4. Respect the employee’s pride, assure the termination is completed in private (aside form one [manager level] witness) behind closed doors without the knowledge of peers.
 Also wait for their shift, do not call in an employee to fire them.

 6. Be factual, and don’t beat around the bush.
-“Chris, your performance has been slacking.
-As you can see here you have missed your goals for the past six consecutive weeks, and despite these three conferences we have had and our efforts in training, you just continue to remain static as an employee, so as of today you will be terminated for employment.
-I do think you have some amazing strengths, and I have found three other jobs that I feel will play to these.
-You are free to apply to these, and if you need a referral letter to your strengths please let me know.”
-(Or you could have a referral letter ready).
+“Chris, as you are aware, your performance and sales numbers have been deteriorating for three months.
+As you can see here you have missed your goals for the past six consecutive weeks, and despite these three conferences we have had and our efforts in training, you just continue to remain static as an sales employee, so as of today you will be terminated for employment.”

 7. Do not sit around for conversation, or pleading.
-Have them sign off on their termination, return their keys and any other items that belong to the company and escort them off the property.
+Have them sign off on their termination, return their keys and any other items that belong to the company before escorting them off the property.
+During the walk hand them an envelope with potentials of at least three possible job leads that cater to their strengths, you could even go as far as to provide a recommendation letter.
 Leave them with a handshake, and wish them a successful future.

 A good read to help us remember why we should fire fair: